OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 ## The Resume Branches runbook

-The **Create Branch Infrastructure** runbook can create the resources for a branch, but it has no idea what branches exist in GIT.
-The **Resume Branches** runbook scans a GIT repo for branches and executes the **Create Branch Infrastructure** runbook to reflect those branches in Octopus.
+The **Create Branch Infrastructure** runbook can create the resources for a branch, but it has no idea what branches exist in Git.
+The **Resume Branches** runbook scans a Git repo for branches and executes the **Create Branch Infrastructure** runbook to reflect those branches in Octopus.

 The Powershell below parses the results of a call to `ls-remote --heads https://repo` and uses the resulting list to call the **Create Branch Infrastructure** runbook: